 - Exit: Closes the current session.
 If installed, AnyDesk will still be running on the machine.
 This is indicated by the tray icon.
 If not installed (no tray icon), closing the last AnyDesk window will terminate AnyDesk and your machine will not be online in the AnyDesk network.

-- Original: This option always displays the image in original resolution.
+- Original: This option displays the image untouched in original remote resolution.
 If the remote desktop does not fit, the view will be scrolled to the mouse cursor position.
-If the remote desktop needs less area than the local monitor, grey bars are inserted at the sides.
+In case the remote monitor needs less area than the local monitor, grey bars are inserted at the sides.

 - Shrink: This option shrinks the displayed image if necessary to ensure that it fits into the available screen space.
-It never magnifies the image, however, in order to avoid blurring the image.
 Instead, grey bars are inserted at the borders.

-- Stretch: Unlike the above option, stretch the image so it covers the available screen estate while maintaining the correct aspect ratio.
+- Stretch: Unlike the above option, it stretches the image to cover the available screen.
 The image might appear blurry, if the remote monitors resolution is much lower than the local resolution.

 These settings determine the perceived quality of the connection.
 This is a trade-off between reaction speed (low lag) on the one side, and good rendition of the remote image on the other side.
 AnyDesk performs a detection of the connection quality during every session preamble.
 You can choose how the results of the connection quality measurement affects the rendition of the remote machine.